uva-iai/uva-iai.github.io/README.md

 ## Statement on UVA IAI

-We are proud to announce that the UvA Instituut voor Informatica is opening a new Inclusive AI (IAI) community.
+The UvA Instituut voor Informatica is the proud home of an Inclusive AI (IAI) community.
 The IAI is an inclusive space for members to get non-academic help from senior peers in the field and connect with like-minded people of a similar background.
 Our goal is to directly combat the infamous leaky pipeline found in academia.

 ## Mentorship
 We currently offer a mentorship scheme for students of the UvA AI masters program.